IngageGroup/Contributr/README.md

   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`

+With docker:

+  * Edit .env to reflect the correct values
+  * docker-compose up -d

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.